Gravitational leptogenesis from metric perturbations: Discussion

-\acknowledgements{This work has been supported by the MINECO (Spain) project PID2019-107394GB-I00 (AEI/FEDER, UE).
+\acknowledgements{We would like to thank Sharma Ramkishor for helpful suggestions.
+We would also like to thank the Physical Review referees for their insightful comments.
+This work has been supported by the MINECO (Spain) project PID2019-107394GB-I00 (AEI/FEDER, UE).
 A.D.M. acknowledges financial support by the MICIU (Spain) through a Formación de Profesorado Universitario (FPU) fellowship FPU18/04599.}